elastic/helm-charts/BREAKING_CHANGES.md

 A headless `Service` has been added to Logstash chart in [#695][].

-Headless `Service` is required for `Statefulsets`.
-While Helm 2 allowed to deploy `Statefulset` without a `serviceName`, however Helm 3 enforce this requirement and fails if `serviceName` is missing.
+The headless `Service` is required for `Statefulsets`.
+Helm 2 allowed deploying a `Statefulset` without a `serviceName`, however Helm 3 enforces this requirement and fails if `serviceName` is missing.

-`Statefulset` don't accept `serviceName` field update during release upgrades.
+`Statefulset` does not accept the `serviceName` field update during release upgrades.
-Upgrading Logstash chart from a previous version will require using `helm upgrade --force`.
+Upgrading the Logstash chart from a previous version will require using `helm upgrade --force`.